Restruder 9/17/2023 – 9/23/2023 Updates

 Current design on 3d printer

-There was an idea of making the part more easily to be attached in which a marble spring attachment method.
-In which when the part is pinched it opens up and returns back to a close state when release.
+There was an idea of making the part more easily attached in a marble spring attachment method.
+In which when the part is pinched it opens up and returns back to a close state when released.
 In which design will be worked on next week.
-Also I will be helping with finding the wiring scheme for the 3d printer in preperation of our circuit board being implemented with the design.
+Also I will be helping with finding the wiring scheme for the 3d printer in preparation of our circuit board being implemented with the design.

 My Goals for the semester